Reavenk/PrecisionDock/README.md

 The code is designed for Windows, compiled with Visual Studio.
 Visual Studio 2019 is current target compiler.

 The repo requires wxWidgets 3.1.3 to be installed.
-To specify the location of it to the Visual Studio project, copy the file `AppDock/PerDeveloper._props` and rename it to `PreDeveloper.props`.
+To specify the location of it to the Visual Studio project, copy the file `AppDock/PerDeveloper._props` and rename it to `PerDeveloper.props`.
 Open the copied file in a text editor and change the value for the macro `WX_WIDGETS`.

 # License